ubarsc/moamosaic/README.md

   * Automatic reprojection of inputs to a desired output projection
   * Multi-threaded reading of input files, so there is some reading ahead going on.
 Writing of output is always single-threaded, as most GDAL format drivers do not support multi-threaded writing

+The package name is in honour of the Moa, a large flightless bird from New Zealand (sadly, now extinct).

+## Installation
+The installation setup is managed with pyproject.toml.
+The package can be installed using pip, something like

+    pip install .

+The only dependency is GDAL, with its Python bindings.

+## Command Line Usage
+    moamosaic -i infiles.txt -o mosaic.tif

+Help can be shown with

+    moamosaic -h

+## Calling from Python
+The package is written in Python, and is callable as a single function

+    from moamosaic import mosaic

+    infiles = ['file1.tif', 'file2.tif', 'file3.tif', 'file4.tif']
+    outfile = 'mosaic.tif'
+    mosaic.doMosaic(infiles, outfile)

+The help can be displayed with

+    help(mosaic.doMosaic)